keorn/persistent-memoizer/README.md

 ;; Call it once, wait for computation
 (fast-return)

 ;; Call it again: returns memoized value.
-Persists, as long as, it is still in Redis.
+Persists, as long as, it is still in Redis (fast-return)

-(fast-return)
+;; If the function implementation changes, then either change the function name, or add a seed value to memoizer (def fast-return-new (redis-memoize slow-return 42))
 ```

 Serialization is done using [Nippy](https://github.com/ptaoussanis/nippy), types are handled as follows: